How to Visit Québec City on a Budget

 Cheap Ways to Get Around the City

 - On foot: Old Québec is the perfect place to explore on foot.
 Walk down streets and alleyways to discover the history and beauty of the old city.
-If you don’t want to tackle the big hill between Petit-Champlain/Place-Royale and Upper Town you can opt to ride the Funiculaire for about $4.
+If you don’t want to tackle the big hill between Petit-Champlain/Place-Royale and Upper Town you can opt to ride the Funiculaire for about $5.

 - City bus: If you’re thinking about visiting neighbourhoods outside the tourist areas, consider skipping the taxi and taking a city bus instead.
-A day pass costs less than $10 and a weekend pass is less than $20.
+A day pass costs $10 and a weekend pass is less than $20.
 A great deal if you are planning to explore a couple of neighbourhoods – I suggest Limoilou, Saint-Roch and Montcalm to start.

 Eating on a Budget